What makes Clear Kids different to other clinics?

 Hi there!

-My name is Bron, the founder of Clear Kids.
-My vision is to provide high quality Speech Therapy services in Canberra focusing on early intervention for children.
-I have detailed below answers to questions parents frequently ask me.
+My name is Bron, the Director at Clear Kids.
+My mission is to provide high quality, ethical Speech Therapy in Canberra focusing on early intervention and disability supports for children.

 What experience do you have?